Sbanks2/SQL_Bike_Share/README.md

 | Electric Bike | 27% | 22% |

 #### Insight #1: Similar Bike Usage
-If we include the docked bike in overall bike use, then annual members and casual riders use e-bikes almost the same.
+If we include the docked bike in overall bike use, then annual members and casual riders use e-bikes almost equally.
 If we exclude the docked bikes since members don't use them, then casual riders use classic bikes slightly less and e-bikes more.
-Overall, annual members and casual riders use each bike very similarly.
+Overall, annual members and casual riders use each bike in a very similar manner.
 <br>
 <br>